In-Person School Tours

 Where do we check in?

 Upon arrival, please check-in with the Office of Educational Programs on the Plaza Level to meet your docents.
-You may also pay for your group at this time.

 Leave backpacks and oversized bags at home